gnclmorais/github-info-widget/README.md

 Now you can quickly show an overview of a Github repository, with all the important stats in a single and minimal place.

 More features and improvements are coming.
+For now, check out [the demo](gnclmorais.github.com/github-info-widget).